 Master’s degree students may transfer up to 12 graduate credits, if the student’s graduate committee approves.
 Doctoral degree students may transfer up to 30 graduate credits from their master's degree, if their graduate committee approves.

 An applicant may apply as a non-degree student and, if accepted, complete up to 12 graduate credits.
 Admission to non-degree status does not guarantee admission to the graduate program.
 To apply as a non-degree student, you will need to complete the following steps: (1) complete the online application, (2) write a statement of purpose, and (3) submit official transcripts to the department.
 GRE scores are not required for non-degree applications.

 The Graduate Chair is an excellent source for any questions you may have about the ASEC graduate program.
-The Graduate Secretary can assist you with specific questions on completing your graduate application and checking the status of submitted applications.
+Jenny Franklin, the Graduate Program Coordinator can assist you with specific questions on completing your graduate application and checking the status of submitted applications.
 They can be reached at 765-494-8439.